What Causes Weather To Change, Change So Quickly, And Can It Be Predicted?

 What Causes Weather To Change?

-Changes in weather are primarily the result of a change in temperature, air pressure, and humidity in the atmosphere.
-When any of these three variables experience a substantial change, it can lead to a complete change in weather conditions.
+Weather changes are primarily the result of fluctuations in one or several variables, such as temperature, air pressure, and humidity in the atmosphere.
+When any of these three variables experiences a substantial change, it can lead to a complete change in weather conditions.

 Other variables also play a part in weather formation, but when existing atmospheric conditions change, these three factors have the biggest influence.